American Express Serve Review–Good Features but Limited Acceptance

 You can buy the Serve card at retail stores, including CVS, Walmart, Rite Aid, 7-11, Dollar General, and Family Dollar.
 Stores charge a fee up to $3.95 to get the card.

 The better option is to get the Serve card online.
-It’s free, and the process to buy online the same as registering the card you bought in the store.
+There’s no purchase fee, and the process to buy online the same as registering the card you bought in the store.

 The Bottom Line

-The Serve card has most features you could want in a prepaid card, and it beats most other cards on price.
+The Serve card has most features you could want in a prepaid card, and if you used direct deposit, the basic Serve card beats out many prepaid cards on price.
+But without direct deposit, the American Express Serve Card just isn’t as competitive anymore.

-But like any American Express prepaid or credit card, the downside is acceptance.
+Like any American Express prepaid or credit card, its lower acceptance compared to Visa and Mastercard is also a consideration.
 If you’re banking on using one prepaid card for all purchases, you might check Visa and Mastercard prepaid cards first.
 But, if you have a credit card or another debit card, the Serve card can be a good prepaid card addition to your wallet.

-Best For: Prepaid card users that will use a prepaid card with a credit card or bank debit; those that make frequent ATM withdrawals.
+Best For: Prepaid card users that will use direct deposit and have a Visa/Mastercard credit card or bank debit; those that make frequent ATM withdrawals.

-Not So Good For: Prepaid card users who want broader acceptance by retailers.
+Not So Good For: Prepaid card users who want broader acceptance by retailers or those not using direct deposit.